jeroenvangrondelle/EdgeCase/README.md

 ## Todo for 0.5

 - [ ] Testing support for melt insert nuts
+    - Ruthex M3 Schroefdraadbus M3 x 5.7
-- [ ] Small irregularity in the design at top left corner of the case.
+- [x] Small irregularity in the design at top left corner of the case.
+- [x] Fixing the boards with a clip

 ## Version log